alyrlee/SNAP_Client/README.md

 API: snap_locator_api: https://github.com/alyrlee/snap_locator_api

+How to get started?

+You can start by clicking on the "Get Started" button and you will be taken to the map.

+For User experience:

+Demo Account:

+User_Name: Demo User

+Password: DemoUser2020*

 <hr>
 See below for instructions on how to run and modify this application locally after cloning the repository.